dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Key Value Retention Period <dcmKeyValueRetentionPeriod>`",string,"Retention period in ISO-8601 duration format PnDTnHnMn.nS of stored Key Value pairs.
 If absent, Key Value pairs will not get deleted automatically.

     (dcmKeyValueRetentionPeriod)"
+    "
+    .. _dcmUPSUpdateWithoutTransactionUID:

+    :ref:`UPS Update Without Transaction UID <dcmUPSUpdateWithoutTransactionUID>`",boolean,"Indicates to permit an UPS Pull SCU or UPS-RS Web client to update or change the state of an UPS workitem in state IN PROCESS without specifying a Transaction UID.
+May be overwritten by configured value for particular Archive Network AEs.

+    (dcmUPSUpdateWithoutTransactionUID)"
     ":doc:`attributeFilter` (s)",object,"Specifies Attributes stored in the database" ":doc:`attributeSet` (s)",object,"Named Attribute Set for Query Parameter 'includefields' of QIDO-RS and WADO-RS Metadata or by Query Parameter 'comparefield' of DIFF-RS requests."
     ":doc:`bulkData` (s)",object,"Specifies Bulk Data Descriptors applied by services providing Metadata of archived instances."